north-road/slyr/docs/src/user_guide/troubleshooting.md

 This is not supported in QGIS and will be omitted from the project.

-## Geopackage

-ArcGIS Pro and Geopackages has not yet reached full support.
-Therefore an error will be produced if you are exporting from a geopackage e.g. *Warning: Feature: Converting .gpkg layers is not yet fully supported, layer path has been replaced with a dummy shapefile path*

-> If your files are in a geopackage, ArcGIS Pro will not recognise this and the
-> following may happen:
->
->  - The file links will be broken
->
->  - If you repath them to the geopackage, this will impact on the symbology.
->
-> **Workaround:**
->
-> Option 1: Export to geodatabase or shapefile
->
-> Option 2: In ***ArcGIS Pro***, update the layer sources using
-> the `Update Data Sources` tool in the `Catalog` view

 ### Export to Geodatabase

 You can export geopackage data to a new geodatabase or to an existing